-eduroam (education roaming) is a secured wireless network service that allows students, staff, and faculty to use their home institution's wireless credentials to access wireless network services, when visiting other eduroam participating institutions, without having to set up a guest account.
+Eduroam (education roaming) is a multiple university secured wireless network service that allows students, staff, and faculty to use their Ball State’s wireless credentials to access wireless network services, when visiting other eduroam participating institutions, without having to set up a guest account.

 You can access the eduroam network on campus, just as you can access bsusecure.
 Before using eduroam while traveling, you first should connect to eduroam here at Ball State.
 Since support for eduroam is from Ball State and not from the remote institutions.

-To join eduroam, all you need is an 802.1x compatible OS (Windows 7 / 8, OSX, iPod Touch, iPhone...) and your Ball State credentials!
+To join eduroam, all you need is an 802.1x compatible OS (Windows 7 / 8, OSX, iPod Touch, iPhone...) and your Ball State email address and password for credentials!
 This is very similar to connecting to the bsusecure network.
-But there are differences:

 When you choose the eduroam network, you will be prompted to log in.